aarboleda1/MoreAlgorithmPractice/README.md

 ~~~

-- Attempt these problems without using the internet first!
+- Attempt these problems without using solutions.js first!
+- Pseudo-code how you will approach the problem
+- If you cannot figure out what the prompt is asking, look at the test cases
+- If that still doesn't help message me on slack
+- If you've spent 30 minutes on a problem, to prevent frustration,
+move on to the next problem.
+Come back to it later.
+Research the problem.
+- Look at the solution
 ~~~

 ### To run the tests